rmusser01/Infosec_Reference/Draft/Web & Browsers.md

 [Various forms of encoding/decoding web app](http://yehg.net/encoding/)

 [Javascript De-Obfuscation Tools Redux](http://www.kahusecurity.com/2014/javascript-deobfuscation-tools-redux/)
 * Back in 2011, I took a look at several tools used to deobfuscate Javascript.
-This time around I will use several popular automated and semi-automated/manual tools to see how they would fare against todayís obfuscated scripts with the least amount of intervention.
+This time around I will use several popular automated and semi-automated/manual tools to see how they would fare against today‚Äôs obfuscated scripts with the least amount of intervention.